A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments: Experimental Validation and Results

 \subsection{Setup}

 For safety reasons, all of the experiments were conducted indoors within the protection of a test rig setup.
+An Optitrack infrared motion capture system was used to provide information for state estimation to restore the outdoor situation where RTK is available.
+Fig. \ref{fig:experiment_setup} shows the experiment setup.

 The test rig incorporates gravity compensation as described in Sec. \ref{sec:Design}, while limiting the space available for movement of the aerial platform to prevent accidents during flight testing that could cause damage to the human body or the system itself.

-Fig. \ref{fig:experiment_setup} shows the experiment setup.
 The test rig consists of three main parts.
 The first part is the support structure that holds the entire rig frame to the ceiling.
-The second part is a frame constructed from two co-axial parallel rings fixed to the first part, which defines a cylindrical movable space for the robot.
-It creates setbacks in roll and pitch angles ($\Delta \theta \approx 30^{\circ}$) and the radial displacement ($\Delta r \approx \pm 5.2 cm$).
-The third part is a rod-like structure solidly attached to the drone (adding a weight of $m_{rod} \approx 7.0Kg$).
-Its upper tip passes through the ring of the second part and restricts the movement of the drone in the vertical direction by means of two discs attached to the rod ($\Delta z \approx 8.5cm$).
+The second part is a frame constructed from two co-axial parallel rings fixed to the first part, which defines a cylindrical movable space for the platform.
+It creates setbacks in roll and pitch angles and the radial displacement.
+The third part is a rod-like structure solidly attached to the hexacopter aerial base, adding a weight of $m_{rod} \approx 7$ kg to the main part of the platform of $m_{fb} + \sum m_i \approx 17$ kg.
+Its upper tip passes through the ring of the second part and restricts the movement of the aerial base in the vertical direction by means of two discs attached to the rod.
+The combination of the constraining components creates an activity space which allows the platform to translate within a cylindrical space with radius $ r \approx 4.7$ cm and height $h \approx 17$ cm, while allowing a rotation of up to $\Delta \phi = \Delta \theta \approx \pm 30^{\circ}$ for pitch and roll, and $\Delta \psi = \pm 360^{\circ}$ for yaw.
 More details about the design of the test rig can be found in \cite{IRIM}.
-A 15 kg counterweight was used for the following experiments.

-In indoor conditions, the GPS signal is not sufficient to work properly.
-Therefore, an Optitrack infrared motion capture system was used to provide information for robot state estimation.